 Some other names for online learning are:

 Read more about digital accessibility in our article on Global Accessibility Awareness Day.

 Online learning can be helpful for all manner of students, including those with developmental disabilities, invisible disabilities, and physical disabilities.

 For example, if you’re a person with autism then being in a school or university environment might not suit your learning style.
 However, many online learning tools allow you to learn the same material in different ways – when you want and how you want.
 (You might also be interested in our article that explores myths about Asperger’s syndrome.)

-The same applies to those living with invisible disability that causes chronic pain.
-Working to one’s own abilities on any given day rather than a set timetable can be much more effective and a much more positive experience overall.
+The same applies to those living with an invisible disability that causes chronic pain.
+Working to one’s own abilities on any given day rather than a set timetable can be much more effective and positive experience overall.

 Not only is it less stressful, but it also reduces the chance of falling behind in coursework.
 For instance, if you wake up in pain, you can work at a later stage when the pain recedes.
 Without the added emotional weight of being absent and following a group timetable.